beschasny/runup/README.md

 ### Sprint sessions

 The runUp device follows the classic [Pomodoro technique](https://en.wikipedia.org/wiki/Pomodoro_Technique).
 Work sessions last **25 minutes**, during which you should focus solely on your task without distractions.
-Short **5-minute** breaks occur between each session, and after every **four** completed sessions, a longer **15-minute** break is taken.
+Short **5-minute** breaks occur between each session and after every **four** completed sessions, a longer **15-minute** break is taken.
 This cycle repeats continuously to help maintain focus and productivity.

 | Session Type      | Duration | Notes                                      |
 |-------------------|----------|--------------------------------------------|